creationix/node-persistence/README.markdown

 The error event on the connection object gets all errors from sub-events routed to it automatically.
 For example, if you attach an errback to the `new Connection` object, then any errors emmited by query, save, execute, or delete will be routed to it.

   - `new_connection(*connection_parameters)` - Returns a connection object.
 The connection parameters are driver specific.
-    - `<success>` - Event fired when a connection is successfully made.
+    - `<connection>` - Event fired when a connection is successfully made.
 Queries can safely be made before this point, but they won't se sent to the database engine yet for obvious reasons.
     - `<error>(reason)` - Event fired when something goes wrong in either the connection or any of the sub-methods.
     - `query(sql [, *params [, row_callback]])` - Method that queries the database.
 If placeholders are used in the sql, they are filled in with the data from params.
 If you wish to stream the results, pass in a callback function as the last argument
       - `<success>(data)` - Event fired when the query has returned.
 Contains an array of JSON objects if a row_callback wasn't passed in to the query method.